 If your Mitsubishi check engine light stays on, first check that the gas cap is on tight.

-If that is not the problem, read the fault codes by connecting an OBD2 scanner to the diagnostic port located under the dashboard.
+If that is not the problem, read the fault codes by connecting the YOUCANIC scanner to the diagnostic port located under the dashboard.
 See the instructions below.

 On some Mitsubishi models, the check engine light may come on instead of the service engine soon.
 Both these lights serve the same functions.

 'Check engine light' and the 'service engine soon' messages should not be confused with Routine Maintenance.
-They are required messages which are meant to remind the driver of regular maintenance.
+They are required messages meant to remind the driver of regular maintenance.